knitcodegen/knit/README.md

 # Knit

-Knit is an inline code generation tool that combines the power of Go's text/template package with automatic spec file loading.
+Knit is a code generation toolkit that simplifies the process of adding and maintaining custom code generators in any project.

 ## Example
+Here's an example of `knit`'s usage with OpenAPI and template literals.

+schema.yml
 ```yml
 openapi: "3.0.0"
 info: